 Best Books to Teach a Child Guitar

 If you are old school like me, you will want to have a couple of method books to refer to and to help your kids learn a bit of theory.
-There is a great selection of method books that are written specifically for kids, so they are easy and fun to go through.
+There is an excellent selection of method books that are written specifically for kids, so they are easy and fun to go through.
 Here are a few of the most recommended:

-- Kid’s Guitar Course, Book 1 is a method book for kids ages 5 and up.
-Apparently it is the number one selling kids method book.
-People like it because it uses simple language that kids can understand and it has a few different cartoon dogs and an alligator (who likes the blues!)
+- Kid’s Guitar Course, Book 1 is a method book for kids ages five and up.
+It is the number one selling kids method book.
+People like it because it uses simple language that kids can understand, and it has a few different cartoon dogs and an alligator (who likes the blues!)
 It goes over how to play cords and melodies and how to read music.
 It also includes a CD.
-This is a great choice for parents who are looking for a beginner book to teach kids at home, since it covers all the basics and you the CD and DVD that are super helpful.
+This is an excellent choice for parents who are looking for a beginner book to teach kids at home since it covers all the basics and you the CD and DVD that are super helpful.

-- Another very popular beginner book is Guitar for Kids for Ages 5-9 (Hal Leonard Guitar Method.
+- Another top-rated beginner book is Guitar for Kids for Ages 5-9 (Hal Leonard Guitar Method.
 It is an easy course that teaches children to play quickly.
 It has lots of sixties songs that your kids might already know like Yellow Submarine, I’m a Believer and Hound Dog.
-This method is good for electric or acoustic and is also okay for teacher or parents, even if they’ve never had any musical training themselves.
+This method is suitable for electric or acoustic and is also okay for teachers or parents, even if they’ve never had any musical training themselves.
 The CD that comes with it contains more than 30 tracks for demonstration and play-along.

 DVDs and DIY Courses

-If you are looking for a bit more instruction or a more complete package type course, there are a few around that are good for beginners.
+If you are looking for a bit more instruction or a more complete package type course, there are a few around that are suitable for beginners.

 - Kid’s Guitar Course Complete, This course for kids, has a book, enhanced CD, and a DVD, and it is for teaching the basics to 5-9-year-olds.
 It also contains activity worksheets to help learn how to read music.